-- MADD is neutral on the technology options.
+8. MADD is neutral on the technology options.

-As MADD documented in a Request for Information (RFI) response to the National Highway Traffic Safety Administration (NHTSA) in May 2021, there are many potential technologies to prevent drunk driving.
+As MADD documented in a Request for Information (RFI) response to the National Highway Traffic Safety Administration (NHTSA) in May 2021, there are many potential technologies to prevent impaired driving.
 As soon as any one solution is proven effective, it must be introduced and implemented immediately as standard equipment in all new cars.
-If additional drunk driving prevention technologies are proven effective, they should be implemented subsequently.
+If additional impaired driving prevention technologies are proven effective, they should be implemented subsequently.

-- MADD is spearheading this bipartisan effort.
+9. MADD spearheaded this bipartisan effort.

-- American consumers strongly support Congressional action.
+10. American consumers strongly supported the Congressional technology mandate.

 About Mothers Against Drunk Driving

 Founded in 1980 by a mother whose daughter was killed by a drunk driver, Mothers Against Drunk Driving® (MADD) is the nation’s largest nonprofit working to end drunk driving, help fight drugged driving, support the victims of these violent crimes and prevent underage drinking.
-MADD has helped to save more than 400,000 lives, reduce drunk driving deaths by more than 50 percent and promote designating a non-drinking driver.
+MADD has helped to save more than 400,000 lives, reduce drunk driving deaths by more than 50% and promote designating a non-drinking driver.
 MADD’s Campaign to Eliminate Drunk Driving® calls for law enforcement support, ignition interlocks for all offenders and advanced vehicle technology.
 MADD has provided supportive services to nearly one million drunk and drugged driving victims and survivors at no charge through local victim advocates and the 24-Hour Victim Help Line 1-877-MADD-HELP.
 Visit http://www.madd.org or call 1-877-ASK-MADD.